- Basic Eligibility Rules

 - Medicaid Figures-Ohio

 There are legal ways to protect your estate from nursing home costs and to qualify for Medicaid payment of the nursing home bill.
 Knowledge and experience in this specialized area of law are required in order to know what estate planning options are appropriate for a given client or situation and to implement the plan successfully.
-I have been practicing in this area of law for over 25 years and have been a certified specialist in elder law since 1998.
-See the page describing the CELA speciality certification.
+I have been practicing in this area of law for over 30 years and have been a certified specialist in elder law since 1998.
+See the page describing the CELA specialty certification.
 The Planning Overview section of this page lists some of the possible planning options available to protect your estate.

 Long-term care and custodial care are terms referring to assistance to a person for their daily living requirements such as dressing, walking, bathing, eating and taking medications.
 Trained medical personnel are, by definition, not required for such care.